nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Adding a test: `add test`
 Allows you to add a new test with a name, date and time.

-Firstly, type ‘add’ in the command line as seen below, followed by the category type which is the test.
+Firstly, type `add` in the command line as seen below, followed by the category type which is the test.
 Afterwards, key in the description of the test as well as its start and end date and time.
-Press ‘Enter’ to execute it.
+Press 'Enter' to execute it.

 ![addtest1](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/add_test_1.png)